HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 }
 ```

-Please use the file ASE_issue_details_response.txt to know about the different attributes of issue details in ASE which can be used in the request json.
+Please use the file [ASE_issue_details_response.txt](docs/samples/ase/ASE_issue_details_response.txt) to know about the different attributes of issue details in ASE which can be used in the request json.

-Few JSON are self-explanatory, but for the purpose of understanding, refer the following summary:
+Most JSON examples are self-explanatory, but for the purpose of understanding refer to the following summary:

 Please note : Below information is w.r.t to the new APIs /v2/issues/pushjobs.
 For Deprecated APIs, please refer the Model and Example Value on the swagger page.